 Tried and True: Emilia's Pizzeria, Berkeley

 I really like Emilia's Pizzeria in Berkeley, which is doing a sort of New York–Neapolitan or Neapolitan American–style pizza.
 I've written about it a few times on Slice.
-If you want to read more, here: "First Look: Some Great Pizza at Emilia's Pizzeria in Berkeley, California."
-I'll quote myself:
+Here's what I wrote about Emilia's Pizzeria in Berkeley, California:

 In this whole pizza moment we've been experiencing lately it's all Neapolitan-this and artisanal-that.
 Freilich, though, is not trying to knock you out with claims of Naples-based authenticity, a fancy-pants imported oven, or ultra-chic interior design.
 Instead, the delicious, down-to-earth pizza speaks for itself amid a tiny store that's more suited for take-out

 Such unpretentiousness is not to say that Freilich is unconcerned with the ingredients or the thought that go into the pizzas.
 Though his menu is not yet set, he's making his own Italian sausage (applied in nice, large, loose chunks) and sourcing cured-meat toppings from San Francisco's Molinari & Sons salumeria.
 He won't say where the cheese is from, but he's using a mixture of both fresh and aged mozzarella, along with just enough Parmigiano-Reggiano freshly grated onto the pies as they come out of the oven.

 Tried and True: My Other Picks

 I was going to recommend a handful of other places, but when I asked L.A.
 Pizza Maven for his picks and he turned them in, it turned out we're pretty much in agreement.
 Rather than parrot each other, I'll just let him do the talking below.
 Still, I will point out ...